gelonoozinvest-lang/ai-on-board/Task_RAG_Service.md

 -   **Language:** Python 3.10+
 -   **Framework:** **FastAPI** (recommended for its speed and automatic API documentation).
 -   **Database:** **PostgreSQL** with the **`pgvector`** extension for vector similarity search.
+-   **Networking:** **Tailscale**.
+The service must be deployed within a Tailscale private network.
+It should **not** be exposed to the public internet.
+Communication between n8n and this service will occur exclusively over the Tailscale network.
 -   **Key Libraries:**
     -   `sqlalchemy` (for ORM)
     -   `alembic` (for database migrations)